Tantrums In 4 Year Olds: The Advice You Wish You Knew Sooner

 Frequently Asked Questions About Tantrums In 4 Year Olds

-Need more advice about tantrums in 4 year olds?
+Need more advice about temper tantrums in 4 year olds?
 Get the answers to the most common questions here:

 Is It Normal For A 4 Year Old To Be Emotional?

-Your 4 year old will also start to form friendships and learn the whole range of emotions that go with this.
+Yes, it is normal for a 4 year old to be emotional.
+This is because your 4 year old is starting to learn about other people’s feelings and has a strong desire to please and be seen as good and kind.
+They will also start to form friendships and learn the whole range of emotions that go with this.

 In addition, they will be developing their imagination and with so much going on you can expect your 4 year old to have emotional outbursts as they try to process all these new feelings.

 If your 4 year old is hitting out when they have a tantrum you need to take swift action and address the issue.
+Make sure that your 4 year old knows that hitting is never allowed by saying No hitting.
+Only respectful touches are allowed.’

 Why Does My 4 Year Old Keep Having Tantrums Every Day?